Massive Disneyland Attraction Database

 Avg. queue length:

-Nobody can figure out what the point of Rip and Nail's Treecottage is.
-It once had things to climb, but a union representing particularly fragile children had it eradicated to make it harder for kids to get exercise.
+Nobody really knows what the point of Rip and Nail's Treecottage is.
+It at one time had an awesome slide, but Disney lawyers had it removed to make it harder for kids to get exercise.